jchillystudios/cherry-blossom/README.md

 To shut off coloring the solution path, set `SHOW_SOLUTION_PATH = false` in `src/components/Visualizer.tsx`.
 You can also shut off showing node labels by setting `SHOW_NODE_LABELS = false` (which can be useful if you want to share a screenshot of how cool your game's graph is, but don't want to give away the solution so easily).

+[For the Love of Fieri](https://ftlof.wunderwizard.com/), a dating simulator where you play as Guy Fieri dating the hot 🌶️ foods around town, was built on Cherry Blossom.
 For fun, here's the visualizer for [For the Love of Fieri](https://ftlof.wunderwizard.com/)!

 <img src="docs/visualizer-ftlof.png" width="1000px">